Battistanic28/disaster-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The backend server for this application was created using Express.js

+Deployed version of this app can be found at

+## Run Loacally

+At the root level of each directory, run ```npm install``` in the command line.\
+Dependencies must be installed separately for frontend and backend.

 ## API

 Flamebuzz relies on two APIs.
 One to fetch the natural disaster geodata, one to maintain users/comments.